bachelor-2014/report/v2/software.md

 The configuration file is written in JSON and an example component can be found below.
 As a part of the configuration every component needs to state its type, name and some parameters that the C++ code of the component will use.
-The parameters are often used to define on which ports hardware can be accessed.
+The parameters are often used to define on which ports some hardware can be accessed.

 ```json
 	{